-- This journal adheres to a-anonymized peer-review policy.
-The title page should be included in the main document. - The title page should list the article title and the corresponding author's full name, degree, title, department, affiliation, mailing address, e-mail address, and telephone and fax numbers.
+- This journal adheres to a single-blinded peer-review policy.
+The title page should not be included in the main document and must be uploaded separately from the main document. - Do not put any identifying information into your main document (no emails, phone numbers, affiliations, names, etc.).
+Put it only on the title page. - The title page should list the article title and the corresponding author's full name, degree, title, department, affiliation, mailing address, e-mail address, and telephone and fax numbers.
 It should also list the full name, degree, title, department, and affiliation of every co-author.